Penfolds Bin 23 Pinot Noir 2021 Review: A Cool Climate Expression with Balance and Polish

 Was it worth opening?
 Without question.

-Steady, savoury, and sure of itself—a Pinot that earns its place at the table.
+Steady, savoury, and sure of itself.
+A Pinot that settles naturally into the table.

 Editor’s Note